Job plans are designed to bring consistency to how work is performed in Maximo.

 - Estimated durations

-When they stay aligned with actual work, they become a powerful tool for planning and execution.
+When they stay aligned with actual work, they become a powerful tool for planning and scheduling and execution.

 Job Plans Enable Consistent Execution